Our 2024 Guide to the Best Science Co-Curricular Activities

 By Rhea (1st Class Medicine graduate, Oxford University - U2 tutor) discusses her journey in scientific reading and exploration.

-I’ve always found that, by supplementing my study of sciences through “super-curricular” activities, my curiosity and understanding of concepts has been greatly enhanced.
+I’ve always found that, by supplementing my study of sciences through “co-curricular” activities, my curiosity and understanding of concepts has been greatly enhanced.
 The excitement of the fast-moving nature of science can easily be explored by, for example, reading articles about new research, watching documentaries, listening to podcasts and even chatting to others.
 There is such a wealth of resources at our feet open to discovery, that sometimes it is hard to know where to start!
-In this blog I’m going to talk through my journey of scientific reading during my secondary school education, which I believe played a pivotal role in inspiring my interest in the field of medicine, which I am currently studying at university.
+In this blog I’m going to talk through my journey of scientific reading and co-curricular science activities during my secondary school education, which I believe played a pivotal role in inspiring my interest in the field of medicine, which I am currently studying at university.

 Having also begun studying biology, chemistry and physics separately that year, I grew to love the logic behind the sciences.
 Alongside this, through reading weekly editions of the New Scientist, which were being stocked in the library, I was able to see clear applications of scientific principles in the world around me - something which I found truly fascinating.
 In each edition, I would skim through and pick out articles on topics which I had covered in lessons.
 By reading about and being able to understand new research in this way, I added an exciting sparkle to my GCSE foundation, which both helped me remember what I was learning and inspired me to pursue the sciences into A levels.